lynkas/zpcli/README.md

 ## License

 This project is dedicated to the public domain under CC0 1.0.
-See [`/Users/cat/zpcli/LICENSE`](/Users/cat/zpcli/LICENSE).
+See LICENSE.